Kate Millett: Interpersonal relationships

 Millett was not the "polite, middle-class girl" that many parents of her generation and social circle desired; she could be difficult, brutally honest, and tenacious.
-Liza Featherstone, author of "Daughterhood Is Powerful," says that these qualities helped to make her "one of the most influential radical feminists of the 1970s."
+Liza Featherstone, author of "Daughterhood Is Powerful", says that these qualities helped to make her "one of the most influential radical feminists of the 1970s."
 They could also make for difficult interpersonal relationships.
 Millett wrote several autobiographical memoirs, with what Featherstone calls "brutal honesty," about herself, her husband, lovers, and family.
 Her relationship with her mother was strained by her radical politics, domineering personality, and unconventional lifestyle.
 Helen was particularly upset about examination of her lesbianism in her books.
-(Note that Millett identified as bisexual by late 1970.)
+(Millett identified as bisexual by late 1970.)
 Family relationships were further strained after Millett was involuntarily committed to psychiatric wards and again when she wrote The Loony Bin Trip.

 Millett focused on her mother in Mother Millett, a book about how she was made aware by her sister Sally of the seriousness of Helen Millett's declining health and poor nursing home care.
 Kate removed her mother from the home and returned her to an apartment, where caregivers managed her health and comfort.
 In the book, "Millett writes about the situation—her mother's distance and imperiousness, her family's failure to recognize the humanity of the old and the insane—with brutal honesty.
 Yet she also describes moments of forgiveness, humility and admiration."
 During this time, she developed a close relationship, previously inconceivable, with her mother, which she considered "a miracle and a grace, a gift."
 Her relationships with her sisters were troubled during this time, but they all came to support their mother's apartment-living.
 The suggestion of her role as the heroine in Mother Millett, however, may have been "at the expense of her two siblings".